Health

 A bad medical test today

-Today I had an echocardiogram today and I already have the results all though the doctor has not reviewed that just as of yet.
+Today I had an echocardiogram and I already have the results all though the doctor has not reviewed them as of this post.
 That is the beauty of MyChart you see the test results as soon as they are ready.
+My Hypertrophic Cardiomyopathy is getting worse.
+My septum is thickening even more and faster than before and my left atrium has stretched even more.
+What will the doctor do I am not sure.

 A-FIB

 Well, it all started at around 4 PM on Saturday, December 10, 2023.
 I went into A-FIB and I don't know why.
 Almost 3 days later on Tuesday, December 12, 2023, at around 12:30 AM, I went back into normal heart Rhythm.
+I am glad I didn't have to go to the Emergency room and that I had my Samsung Galaxy watch Classic6 and my Kardia device to keep track of my A-Fib incident.